-- G1 Any affiliation or promotion of The Open University must be initiated by The Open University. - G2 You are not permitted to promote anything for payment or other remuneration purposes on behalf of, or purporting to be on behalf of, The Open University. - G3 You should not promote any product or service via our computing services for which you are paid either financially or in kind. - G4 You are not permitted to promote your views as representing or as being on behalf of The Open University. - G5 You are free to express your political, religious, social, and academic views both in private and in public provided this is explicitly done in your name and not in the name of The Open University.
-By registering to study with us you are agreeing to abide by the Social Media Policy as outlined in Clause E4. - G6 If you are approached by a third-party organisation to represent The Open University, you should refer the third-party organisation to contact The Open University directly with their request. - G7 Any failure to meet Clauses G2-G6 could be treated as a breach of the Code of Practice for Student Discipline.
+- G1 Any affiliation or promotion of The Open University must be initiated by us. - G2 You are not permitted to promote anything for payment or other remuneration purposes on behalf of, or purporting to be on behalf of, us. - G3 You should not promote any product or service via our computing services for which you are paid either financially or in kind. - G4 You are not permitted to promote your views as representing or as being on behalf of The Open University.

+- Students are not permitted to make use of our logo, shield or crest, without obtaining prior consent from us and demonstrating a legitimate reason to do so.
+An exception may be made where the logo appears as an incidental component of a photograph of an Open University event or where an Open University building is in the background. - You are free to express your political, religious, social, and academic views both in private and in public provided this is explicitly done in your name and not in the name of The Open University.
+By registering to study with us you are agreeing to abide by the Student Social Media Policy as outlined in Clause E4. - G7 If you are approached by a third-party organisation to represent The Open University, you should refer the third-party organisation to contact us directly with their request. - G8 Any failure to meet Clauses G2-G7 could be treated as a breach of the Code of Practice for Student Discipline.